oktayesenn/Lifting-State/README.md

 - `unmatchedFruits` keeps track of which fruits don't match the current search term.

-Notice that in the constructor the app initializes the value of `unmatchedFruits` to just an empty list.
-Within `HandleChange`, we now need to update that list.
+Notice that in the container the app initializes the value of `unmatchedFruits` to just an empty list.
+Within `handleFilterChange`, we now need to update that list.

 ```js
 const filteredFruitList = props.fruits.filter(fruit => {